mehdi-fathi/eloquent-filter/README.md

 Call `ignoreRequest` will ignore some requests that you don't want to use in conditions eloquent filter.
-For example perpage param will never be in the conditions eloquent filter. it's related to the paginate method. `page` param ignore by default in the Eloquent filter.
+For example perpage param will never be in the conditions eloquent filter. it's related to the paginate method. `page` param ignore by default in the Eloquent Filter Laravel.

 - Another example use of a filter eloquent filter.
 ```php
 User::filter()->paginate();
 ```
-- `EloquentFilter::filterRequests()` get all params eloquent filter.
+- `EloquentFilter::filterRequests()` get all params that used by the Eloquent Filter.
 You can set key to get specific index.
 For example `EloquentFilter::filterRequests('username')` it's getting username index.

 ### Simple Examples

-You just pass data blade form to query string or generate query string in controller method.For example:
+You just pass data blade form to query string or generate query string in controller method.
+For example:

 **Simple Where**
 ```